nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

 | cherry | chelan     |  6.33 | 0    |
 +--------+------------+-------+------+</pre>

 Hmm, that was not really what I wanted.
 It looks like the variable is never getting updated at all!
-I&#8217;m not sure why not.
-Maybe if I &#8216;parenthesize&#8217; the variable expression like I tried before?
-I&#8217;ll use the `GREATEST()` function, which I know will evaluate all its arguments instead of short-cutting like `COALESCE()`:
+I'm not sure why not.
+Maybe if I 'parenthesize' the variable expression like I tried before?
+I'll use the `GREATEST()` function, which I know will evaluate all its arguments instead of short-cutting like `COALESCE()`:

 <pre>set @num := 0, @type := '';